beccasaurus/cdg.js/STORY_WORKSHOP.md

    - GAE Search API - but could also only or additionally use IndexedDb locally for FAST *and* works with flaky internet connection
  - Offline support for everything (except playing filed that haven't downloaded yet, for instance)
  - FULL sycing to Drive (with Packaged App)
+ - Singer rotation modes
+ - Edit all singer's selections
+ - Say singer has left
+ - UI prompt after song has ended "Click to proceed to next song: [song] by [person1, person2...]"

 Data Models
 -----------